BEWARE OF PRESUMPTUOUSNESS

-As a result of the sad incidence, David became angry, sad, fearful and confused.
+As a result of the sad incident, David became angry, sad, fearful, and confused.
 Therefore, he sought God to know what went wrong and why God killed Uzzah.

-It is also wisdom for us today to find out why God struck Uzzah, who was one of the key players or drivers in the move to bring God into the city of David and who apparently acted out of a good intention to keep the ark of God safe in its place.
+It is also wise for us today to find out why God struck Uzzah, who was one of the key players or drivers in the move to bring God into the city of David, and who acted out of a good intention to keep the ark of God safe in its place.

 Therefore, David admitted and confessed his sin of presumption before the priests and the Levites.

 13 “For because you did not do it the first time, the LORD our God broke out against us, because we did not consult Him about the proper order.”

 14 So the priests and the Levites sanctified themselves to bring up the ark of the LORD God of Israel.

 15 And the children of the Levites bore the ark of God on their shoulders, by its poles, as Moses had commanded according to the word of the LORD.